-In four days, we’ll be leaving Switzerland to start what will hopefully be the next chapter of our lives in Germany.
+In four days, we’ll be leaving Switzerland and moving to Germany to start what will be the next chapter of our lives in Europe.

 In July, Travis had a “Job Interview In Göttingen” Germany, where we spent a couple of days exploring the area.
 We really liked it.

 A few weeks ago, he officially accepted a job offer from that employer and has been in negotiations with her since.
 We’ve been waiting for his official, signed contract before going “all in“ by committing to another international relocation.
 Up until now, our experiences with European employers haven’t been very positive, so we’ve both been a bit leery that the job would actually even pan out.
 After all, he had a written promise from his Swiss employer for two years of employment and a a verbal expectation of 3-5 years, a promise the employer failed to honor.
 We’re more cautious now – and less trusting.